digitalinnovationone/dio-lab-open-source/community/fermarquess.md

 👋 Welcome to my profile here on [Github](https://github.com/fermarquess)!

-✨ I have basic knowledge on HTML & CSS and I'm currently a student with Santander's scholarship on the BootCamp Fullstack Java&Angular at [Digital Innovation One](https://www.dio.me/).
+✨ I have basic knowledge on HTML & CSS and I'm currently a student with Santander's scholarship on the BootCamp Fullstack Java&Angular at **[Digital Innovation One](https://www.dio.me/)**.

 📱 Connect with me: